acepukas/dotfiles/README.md

 To add a new link, add an entry to the `PATHS` associative array in `symlink.sh`.
 Running `symlink.sh` won't attempt to relink established links.

+*NOTE:* On OS X the version of bash shipped with Darwin may be too out of date for the `symlink.sh` script.
+If so, a more up to date version of bash can be installed with `brew install bash`

 ## Utility Installation

 ### ZSH